seedcase-project/seedcase-website/design/data-architecture/describing-data.md

 ---
-title: "How data should be structured in seedcase"
+title: "How data should be structureddescribed/documented in Seedcase"
 description: |
   TBC
 author: "Kristiane Beicher"